sachinlim/discord-bot/README.md

   <img src="https://user-images.githubusercontent.com/80691974/208095857-7d77e066-b103-48f1-8621-e5cadd57b82c.JPG">
 </p>

-As opgg uses Javascript to display information from the Riot API, it requires the use of Javascript to be enabed.
+As op.gg uses Javascript to display information from the Riot API, it requires the use of Javascript to be enabed.
 This meant that Beautiful Soup would not work, therefore, Selenium was used alongside ChromeDriver.

 The UI for op.gg's Live Game looks like this:

 <p align="center">
   <img src="https://user-images.githubusercontent.com/80691974/208096006-287f7a3e-acf2-4d79-bf9e-a2f94f2467d2.JPG">
 </p>

 Discord's embedded messages have a limit of only displaying 3 rows, therefore, only 3 sets of information could be included.
-This is fine, as the useful information that is needed are: Champion (character) name, rank, win rate.
+This is fine, as the useful information that is needed are: Champion (character) name, rank, and win rate.

 ### Weather